Sunil Oasis

 Sunil Chandrasekharan Oasis (born 3 April 1973 in Kozhikode, Kerala, India) is a retired Indian first class cricketer.
 He was a right-handed middle order batsman and a right arm medium bowler.
 He was captain of the Kerala cricket team.
 He also represented India at the Hong Kong Cricket Sixes in 2008.
+Currently he is the coach of Thrissur Titans.